CyberMonitor/orquestra-docs/v1/content/qe-cli/commands.md

 where the `quantum-engine-server-uri` will be provided to you by Orquestra Support.

 The CLI will provide a URL that can be accessed through a web browser in order to complete the login process.
+Authenticate using the `Login with Orquestra` option.
-Upon successful authentication you will receive an access token that must be sent back to the CLI for
+Upon successful authentication you will receive an access token that must be sent back to the CLI for usig Orquestra.

-**Note**: Currently, login is supported using `OpenIdConnect` and you will get an access token that is valid for 24 hours once you have sucessfully logged in and approved access to required resources.
+**Note:** Currently, login is supported using `OpenIdConnect` and you will get an access token that is valid for 24 hours once you have sucessfully logged in and approved access to required resources.
           If your access token has expired, you will be asked to re-authenticate to get a new token.

 ## Update